Enhancing Undergraduate Research Experiences and Creative Activities

 Waiting on more content

 Sam Houston State University recognizes the value of undergraduate scholarship—both for our students and our faculty members.
 The term “scholarship” is meant in the largest possible sense, embracing all disciplines; at the same time, it is shorthand for a much broader world that encompasses all forms of creative activity, scholarship, application and discovery.
+It includes:

 - research in the traditional sense (such as a team of scientists working in a laboratory or field setting)